Reasons for a Hot Second Floor and How to Cool It Down

 Blasting the air conditioner might seem like your only option to get relief to the second floor.
 But this makes the first floor cold and uncomfortable.
 It also adds extra stress on the air conditioner which may result in higher electric bills.

 What about installing a bigger system to overcome this shortcoming?
 An oversized air conditioner will not solve the problem.
-An air conditioner should be sized for the heating needs of the conditioned space.
+An air conditioner should be sized for the cooling needs of the conditioned space.
 An a/c system that is too big can cause issues with dehumidification, use more electricity, and can result in shorter system life.

 How Can You Cool Your Second Floor?

+So, how to cool the upstairs second floor, then?
 In most cases, there are plenty of ways to help ease the discomfort of a hot second floor.
 Starting with the easiest fix, try setting the air conditioners fan from ‘Auto’ to ‘On’ on the thermostat.
 More constant airflow allows for more hot air to recirculate back to the system.
 This fix is even more effective in newer, more efficient air conditioners which we will discuss later.
 Be sure to also keep return vents in the second floor free from obstructions.

 Along the same topic of air circulation, installing and/or running ceiling fans can help move more air which will allow you to feel cooler while occupying a room.